 Please read the schedule and terms and conditions below carefully.
 If you have any questions, please feel free to contact us before applying.

-- Your submission will be exhibited at St Saviours Hall, Plymouth, in the form of a single A0 print.
+- Your submission will be exhibited in Vacancy Atlas, Plymouth, in the form of a single A0 print.
 This can consist of 4 – 8 images.
-You will help build the exhibition on 2nd March.
+You will help build the exhibition on 22nd February.

 - The panel of judges will select a shortlist of up to three applications during the week of the exhibition.
-Interviews of shortlisted applicants will take place either during the exhibition or in the few days immediately after.
+Interviews of shortlisted applicants will take place either during the exhibition or in the few days immediately after (via Zoom).

 Terms and Conditions